It was at this rest stop where one of Korea's most wanted men, was last seen.

 Connie Lee, Arirang News.

-In the latest development,.. police have arrested another member of the religious cult, this time a woman in her 30s who was with Yoo Byung-eun when he slipped out of his compound last week.
+In the latest development,.. police have arrested another member of the Evangelical Baptist Church, this time a woman in her 30s who was with Yoo Byung-eun when he slipped out of his compound last week.

 The female,.. identified by her family name Shin, is believed to have been with Yoo as recently as this past weekend.